johannpinson/glsass/website/docs/exitcss.md

 ### Objects - _.o-\*_

 The first class-based selectors start here, it defines _undecorated_ (or at least, as much as possible) design patters.
-Spme objects like `o-media` are known from OOCSS and are present is this layer.
+Some objects like `o-media` are known from OOCSS and are present is this layer.

 ### Layouts - _.l-\*_

 Glsass doesn't provide layout classes because it will depend of your HTML structure.
-You can add your own folder and files if you use this layer logic (header, main, nav, footer).
+You can add your own folder and files if you use this layer logic (header, main, hero, footer).

+To avoid adding more complexity in your files organization, layouts can be considered like "big" components, so you don't have to use this layer.
+The goal remains to keep an understandable block architecture.

 ### Components - _.c-\*_